MicrosoftDocs/power-automate-docs/articles/process-mining-pbi-workspace.md

 # Customize a report with your own Power BI workspace

 You can use your own custom Power BI workspace and leverage a higher capacity to analyze processes with a lot more data.
-You'll also be able to customize the look and feel of the report.
+You're also able to customize the look and feel of the report.

 ## Set up your workspace

-You'll need to set up your Power BI workspace to connect it to process advisor and then customize it.
+You need to set up your Power BI workspace to connect it to process advisor and then customize it.
 The following sections in this article walk you through how to set up your workspace.

 ### Connect your Power BI workspace to process advisor